HazemHussein14/VTS/README.md

 ## **Non-Functional Requirements**

-- System performance should ensure responsiveness under high concurrent usage.
-- Security measures must protect sensitive employee data, including role-based access control.
-- High availability to minimize downtime and ensure reliable access.
+- The system must use existing hardware and middleware
+- The system must be easy to use.

 ---

 ## **Constraints**

-- The system must be easy to use, ensuring adoption by all employees regardless of technical proficiency.
+- Legacy Hardware
+- Single-sign-on
+- User experience
+- Integrations with the portal

 ---